The Best Conspiracy Podcasts You Should Be Listening To Right Now

 The best conspiracy theory podcasts strike a balance between fun, information, and intrigue.
 A good conspiracy theory makes you think about the way the world works.
-It exposes the grey areas of life, paranormal, politics, and history in a way brings a deeper meaning to parts of life that need a little more explanation.
+It exposes the grey areas of life, the paranormal, politics, and history in a way that brings a deeper meaning to parts of life that need a little more explanation.

 Of course, this can go too far.
 Conspiracy theories should, in theory, be entertaining first and shocking second.
 When conspiracy theorist starts to go for a shock-factor you get the Alex Jones and Clyde Lewis-types who use real-world tragedy for their own celebrity and, honestly, fuck those guys.
 A good conspiracy theory is arguing over whether all UFOs are extra-terrestrial intergalactic spacecraft or just secret military vehicles.
 It’s about drinking one too many pints of porter in Oregon and bantering over bigfoot for the whole night.
 It’s wanting to believe, trusting no one, finding all the truth out there … somewhere.